Column: Benefits of HMRC enquiry fee protection

-SOME accountants offer fee protection insurance to their clients, which can help cover the professional costs that are incurred in assisting those clients with a HMRC tax investigation or enquiry.
+SOME accountants offer fee protection insurance to their clients, which can help cover the professional costs that are incurred in assisting those clients with a HMRC tax investigation or enquiry, writes Head of Private Clients at Garbutt + Elliott, Richard Whitelock.

 Last year, HMRC collected £34.1 billion through such investigations and they can target any business or person that submits a tax return.
 HMRC do not need a specific reason to start an enquiry or investigation into your personal or business tax affairs.